 I recently met a lawyer who handles OFAC cases and I asked for any advice for our readers who may see potential in working with Middle Easterners.
 In short, the advice was to treat people from countries on the OFAC list the same way Peter Schiff’s bank treats US citizens: don’t even take their calls.

-The SDN list also contains specific people from countries like Myanmar, Congo, Zimbabwe, and a host of other country that the United States considers “bad dudes”.
+The SDN list also contains specific people from countries like Myanmar, Congo, Zimbabwe, and a host of other countries that the United States considers “bad dudes”.

 If you have clients in any country that OFAC has issues with, it is advisable to run their names through the database to make sure your home country doesn’t have an issue with them.